API Rules are your collection access controls and data filters.

 The :length field modifier could be used to check the number of items in an array field (multiple file, select, relation).

-Could be used with both the collection schema fields and the @request.data.* fields.
+Could be used with both the collection schema fields and the @request.body.* fields.
 For example:

 The :each field modifier works only with multiple select, file and relation type fields.
 It could be used to apply a condition on each item from the field array.
 For example:

-// check if all submitted select options contain the "create" text @request.data.someSelectField:each ~ "create" // check if all existing someSelectField has "pb_" prefix someSelectField:each ~ "pb_%"
+// check if all submitted select options contain the "create" text @request.body.someSelectField:each ~ "create" // check if all existing someSelectField has "pb_" prefix someSelectField:each ~ "pb_%"

 • Allow only registered users: